 3. Choose your partners carefully

 A key challenge in setting up and running a community of this size and scope is making sure that the organization is ready to leverage the platform in its full capacity.
 When done correctly, the organizational impact can be huge—with ongoing, iterative learning and insights driving both strategic and tactical decisions.
-Mittoo said that it’s imperative to pick a research partner like Maru/Matchbox who understands deeply the unique nuances of community-based learning approaches.
+Mittoo said that it’s imperative to pick a research partner like Maru/Matchbox who leverages high-quality insight communities and understands deeply the unique nuances of community-based learning approaches.